Black Garlic: Learn All About its Benefits

 Other effects of black garlic

-As well as the above-mentioned effects, black garlic fights constipation, reduces cholesterol, and has anti-carcinogenic properties due to its cysteine content.
+Along with the things above, black garlic fights constipation, reduces cholesterol, and has anti-carcinogenic properties thanks to its cysteine content.

 Basically, it’s great!